TopicGPT: A Prompt-based Topic Modeling Framework: Abstract

 \section{Abstract}

 Topic modeling is a well-established technique for exploring text corpora.
-Conventional topic models (e.g., LDA) represent topics as bags of words that often require ``reading the tea leaves'' to interpret; additionally, they offer users minimal semantic control over topics.
-To tackle these issues, we introduce \frameworkname, a prompt-based framework that uses large language models (LLMs) to uncover latent topics within a provided text collection. \frameworkname~produces topics that align better with human categorizations compared to competing methods: for example, it achieves a harmonic mean purity of 0.74 against human-annotated Wikipedia topics compared to 0.64 for the strongest baseline.
-Its topics are also more interpretable, dispensing with ambiguous bags of words in favor of topics with natural language labels and associated free-form descriptions.
-Moreover, the framework is highly adaptable, allowing users to specify constraints and modify topics without the need for model retraining. \frameworkname~can be further extended to hierarchical topical modeling, enabling users to explore topics at various levels of granularity.
+Conventional topic models (e.g., LDA) represent topics as bags of words that often require ``reading the tea leaves'' to interpret; additionally, they offer users minimal control over the formatting and specificity of resulting topics.
+To tackle these issues, we introduce \frameworkname, a prompt-based framework that uses large language models (LLMs) to uncover latent topics in a text collection. \frameworkname~produces topics that align better with human categorizations compared to competing methods: it achieves a harmonic mean purity of 0.74 against human-annotated Wikipedia topics compared to 0.64 for the strongest baseline.
+Its topics are also interpretable, dispensing with ambiguous bags of words in favor of topics with natural language labels and associated free-form descriptions.
+Moreover, the framework is highly adaptable, allowing users to specify constraints and modify topics without the need for model retraining.
 By streamlining access to high-quality and interpretable topics, \frameworkname~represents a compelling, human-centered approach to topic modeling.\footnote{Code at \href{https://github.com/chtmp223/topicGPT}{https://github.com/chtmp223/topicGPT}}